TotalSync/IC_Tester/README.md

 For full instructions on how to make your own Smart IC tester follow [instructables article](https://www.instructables.com/Smart-IC-Tester/).

 Edit: I decided to expand upon what akshaybaweja had created adding more functionality and integration for small EEPROM programming.
 I also intend to expand the provided database file with smaller package ICs.
-I also fixed some of the code regarding how the SD card works nad intgrates into the Arduino Mega.
-Perhaps because the Mega that I own is not made by arduino directly, there could be some compatability issues.
+I also fixed some of the code regarding how the SD card works and intgrates into my Arduino Mega.
+Perhaps because the Mega that I own is not made by arduino directly.
+There could be some compatability issues.
 --Ian Green